Engeniuseer/3D-Python-Framework/README.md

 # 3D-Python-Framework
-This project shows in a simple way how 3D mathematics work.
+This project is created to understand 3D mathematics.

 OBJ References: